 As shown in the figure below, Quick Flow Analysis is able to validate the effects of different gate designs toward weld lines in a short time.
 Under the fixed gate criteria, Quick Flow Analysis can also simulate how different valve settings affect the weld lines.

 Crucial time calculation of is compared below.
-Among the three flow analysis options, Regular Flow analysis costs 2.6 hours, while Quick Flow analysis only costs 10 minutes with 95% calculation time reduced.
+Among the two flow analysis options, Regular Flow analysis costs 2.6 hours, while Quick Flow analysis only costs 10 minutes with 95% calculation time reduced.

 |Elapse CPU Time|